panda7789/docs.cs-cz/docs/framework/unmanaged-api/diagnostics/isymunmanagednamespace-getnamespaces-method.md

 ## <a name="parameters"></a>Parametry
  `cNameSpaces`
- [in] A `ULONG32` , který označuje velikost `namespaces` pole.
+ [in] A `ULONG32` that indicates the size of the `namespaces` array.

  `pcNameSpaces`
- [out] Ukazatel `ULONG32` , která obdrží velikost ve znacích, vyrovnávací paměti musí obsahovat obory názvů.
+ [out] A pointer to a `ULONG32` that receives the size, in characters, of the buffer required to contain the namespaces.

  `namespaces`
- [out] Ukazatel do vyrovnávací paměti, která obsahuje obory názvů.
+ [out] A pointer to the buffer that contains the namespaces.

 ## <a name="return-value"></a>Návratová hodnota
- Pokud metoda uspěje; S_OK v opačném případě E_FAIL nebo jiný kód chyby.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Požadavky
- **Záhlaví:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Viz také: